whoosh09/weather-check/README.md

-# Weather Check
+# Weather Check 🌦️

 This is a simple weather web application built with Node.js, Express, and Docker.
 It fetches real-time weather data using the OpenWeather API and displays it to users.
 The app is containerized for easy development.

-Or you can visit it on Render at the link in this repo’s description and test it yourself!
+You can visit it on Render at the link in this repo’s description and test it yourself!

 ## Features
 - Fetches current weather data for any city using the OpenWeather API.